▲

 4

 In December 2023, a 13-year-old boy named Willis Gibson from Oklahoma became the first known person to "beat" the NES version of Tetris.
-At level 157 (which in itself was a world record), he reached the game's "kill screen", a feat only accomplished previously by artificial intelligence.
+At level 157 (which in itself was a world record), he reached the game's "kill screen", a feat only accomplished previously with machine assistance.
 A video of his victory was uploaded to his YouTube channel "Blue Scuti" on January 1, 2024.

 1